How do you get value from your fleet?For your fleet / 22 June 2022

-It’s important to take a far-sighted approach and think long beyond the initial purchase or lease price in order to get genuine value from your fleet.
+To rise to these challenges, a business needs to take a far-sighted approach and think long and hard beyond the initial purchase or lease price to get genuine value from fleet.

 What is whole-of-life cost?